 Ian Penman, Chairman of China Tiger Revival said: "I have been to China many times and nature protection is a big issue there.
 We want to engage and collaborate with China to protect as well as restore nature that has been compromised”.

-China Tiger Revival is a group of charities based in UK and Australia.
+China Tiger Revival is a charity based in UK and Australia.
 The mission of the charity is to save tigers and other endangered species through awareness building and education, as well as restoring and protecting their habitat in China and elsewhere in the world.

 We aim to support China’s effort to re-establish wild tiger populations and other endangered species in their historical range.